ayates67/CircuitPython/README.md

 <img src="https://github.com/ayates67/CircuitPython/blob/main/media/tinker%20servo.PNG?raw=true">

 ### Reflection
 This asignment was easier for me because I was more used to circuitpython going into it.
 One challenge I had was the wiring.
 I didn't know which wire went where.
 Luckily, I figuired it out by asking a few of my classmates and them helping me out.
 I knew what I needed to do I just had to look at what wires connect where.
 Then I googled a code for this asignment and found https://learn.adafruit.com/circuitpython-essentials/circuitpython-servo.
-Once I got the wiring right, I got the servo up and running.
+Once I got the wiring right, I got the servo up and rotating.